MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 **Ensure that all dialogs are serializable.**
 This can be as simple as using the `[Serializable]` attribute on your `IDialog` implementations.
 However, be aware that anonymous method closures are not serializable if they reference their outside environment to capture variables.
 The Bot Framework supports a reflection-based serialization surrogate to help serialize types that are not marked as serializable.

-### Why doesn't the Typing activity do anything?
+## Why doesn't the Typing activity do anything?
 Some channels do not support transient typing updates in their client.

-### What is the difference between the Connector library and Builder library in the SDK?
+## What is the difference between the Connector library and Builder library in the SDK?

 The Connector library is the exposition of the REST API.
 The Builder library adds the conversational dialog programming model and other features such as prompts, waterfalls, chains, and guided form completion.
 The Builder library also provides access to cognitive services such as LUIS.

-### What causes an error with HTTP status code 429 "Too Many Requests"?
+## What causes an error with HTTP status code 429 "Too Many Requests"?

  An error response with HTTP status code 429 indicates that too many requests have been issued in a given amount of time.
 One possible source for this error is [ngrok](https://ngrok.com/).
 The body of the response should include an explanation of the problem and may also specify the minimum required interval between requests.

-### How can I run background tasks in ASP.NET?
+## How can I run background tasks in ASP.NET?

 In some cases, you may want to initiate an asynchronous task that waits for a few seconds and then executes some code to clear the user profile or reset conversation/dialog state.
 For details about how to achieve this, see [How to run Background Tasks in ASP.NET](https://www.hanselman.com/blog/HowToRunBackgroundTasksInASPNET.aspx).
 In particular, consider using [HostingEnvironment.QueueBackgroundWorkItem](https://msdn.microsoft.com/en-us/library/dn636893(v=vs.110).aspx).

-## Transmitting messages

-### How do user messages relate to HTTPS method calls?
+## How do user messages relate to HTTPS method calls?

 When the user sends a message over a channel, the Bot Framework web service will issue an HTTPS POST to the bot's web service endpoint.
 The bot may send zero, one, or many messages back to the user on that channel, by issuing a separate HTTPS POST to the Bot Framework for each message that it sends.

-### My bot is slow to respond to the first message it receives.
+## My bot is slow to respond to the first message it receives.
 How can I make it faster?

 Bots are web services and some hosting platforms, including Azure, automatically put the service to sleep if it does not receive traffic for a certain period of time.
 If this happens to your bot, it must restart from scratch the next time it receives a message, which makes its response much slower than if it was already running.

 Some hosting platforms enable you to configure your service so that it will not be put to sleep.
 To do this in Azure, navigate to your bot's service in the [Azure Portal](https://portal.azure.com), select **Application settings**, and then select **Always on**.
 This option is available in most, but not all, service plans.

-### How can I guarantee message delivery order?
+## How can I guarantee message delivery order?

 The Bot Framework will preserve message ordering as much as possible.
 For example, if you send message A and wait for the completion of that HTTP operation before you initiate another HTTP operation to send message B, the Bot Framework will automatically understand that message A should precede message B. However, in general, message delivery order cannot be guaranteed since the channel is ultimately responsible for message delivery and may reorder messages.
 To mitigate the risk of messages being delivered in the wrong order, you might choose to implement a time delay between messages.

-### How can I intercept all messages between the user and my bot?
+## How can I intercept all messages between the user and my bot?

 Using the Bot Builder SDK for .NET, you can provide implementations of the `IPostToBot` and `IBotToUser` interfaces to the `Autofac` dependency injection container.
 Using the Bot Builder SDK for Node.js, you can use middleware for much the same purpose.
 The [BotBuilder-Azure](https://github.com/Microsoft/BotBuilder-Azure) repository contains C# and Node.js libraries that will log this data to an Azure table.

-### Why are parts of my message text being dropped?
+## Why are parts of my message text being dropped?

 The Bot Framework and many channels interpret text as if it were formatted with [Markdown](https://en.wikipedia.org/wiki/Markdown).
 Check to see if your text contains characters that may be interpreted as Markdown syntax.

-### How can I support multiple bots at the same bot service endpoint?
+## How can I support multiple bots at the same bot service endpoint?

 This [sample](https://github.com/Microsoft/BotBuilder/issues/2258#issuecomment-280506334) shows how to configure the `Conversation.Container` with the right `MicrosoftAppCredentials` and use a simple `MultiCredentialProvider` to authenticate multiple App IDs and passwords.

 ## Identifiers

-### How do identifiers work in the Bot Framework?
+## How do identifiers work in the Bot Framework?

 For details about identifiers in the Bot Framework, see the [Bot Framework guide to identifiers][BotFrameworkIDGuide].

-### How can I get access to the user ID?
+## How can I get access to the user ID?

 SMS and email messages will provide the raw user ID in the `from.Id` property.
 In Skype messages, the `from.Id` property will contain a unique ID for the user which differs from the user's Skype ID.
 If you need to connect to an existing account, you can use a sign-in card and implement your own OAuth flow to connect the user ID to your own service's user ID.

-## Working with channels

-### Why are my Facebook user names not showing anymore?
+## Why are my Facebook user names not showing anymore?

 Did you change your Facebook password?
 Doing so will invalidate the access token, and you will need to update your bot's configuration settings for the Facebook Messenger channel in the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.

-### Why is my Kik bot replying "I'm sorry, I can't talk right now"?
+## Why is my Kik bot replying "I'm sorry, I can't talk right now"?

 Bots in development on Kik are allowed 50 subscribers.
 After 50 unique users have interacted with your bot, any new user that attempts to chat with your bot will receive the message "I'm sorry, I can't talk right now."
 For more information, see [Kik documentation](https://botsupport.kik.com/hc/en-us/articles/225764648-How-can-I-share-my-bot-with-Kik-users-while-in-development-).

-### How can I use authenticated services from my bot?
+## How can I use authenticated services from my bot?

 For Azure Active Directory authentication, consider using the [AuthBot NuGet](https://www.nuget.org/packages/AuthBot) library.
 For Facebook authentication examples, see the [Bot Builder SDK for .NET samples](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples) on GitHub.

 > [!NOTE]
 > If you add authentication and security functionality to your bot, you should ensure that the patterns you implement in your code comply with the security standards that are appropriate for your application.

-### How can I limit access to my bot to a pre-determined list of users?
+## How can I limit access to my bot to a pre-determined list of users?

 Some channels, such as SMS and email, provide unscoped addresses.
 In these cases, messages from the user will contain the raw user ID in the `from.Id` property.

 Other channels, such as Skype, Facebook, and Slack, provide either scoped or tenanted addresses in a way that prevents a bot from being able to predict a user’s ID ahead of time.
 In these cases, you will need to authenticate the user via a login link or shared secret in order to determine whether or not they are authorized to use the bot.

-### Why does my Direct Line 1.1 conversation start over after every message?
+## Why does my Direct Line 1.1 conversation start over after every message?

 If your Direct Line conversation appears to start over after every message, the `from` property is likely missing or `null` in messages that your Direct Line client sent to the bot.
 When a Direct Line client sends a message with the `from` property either missing or `null`, the Direct Line service automatically allocates an ID, so every message that the client sends will appear to originate from a new, different user.

 To fix this, set the `from` property in each message that the Direct Line client sends to a stable value that uniquely represents the user who is sending the message.
 For example, if a user is already signed-in to a webpage or app, you might use that existing user ID as the value of the `from` property in messages that the user sends.
 Alternatively, you might choose to generate a random user ID on page-load or on application-load, store that ID in a cookie or device state, and use that ID as the value of the `from` property in messages that the user sends.

-### What causes the Direct Line 3.0 service to respond with HTTP status code 502 "Bad Gateway"?
+## What causes the Direct Line 3.0 service to respond with HTTP status code 502 "Bad Gateway"?
 Direct Line 3.0 returns HTTP status code 502 when it tries to contact your bot but the request does not complete successfully.
 This error indicates that either the bot returned an error or the request timed out.
 For more information about errors that your bot generates, go to the bot's dashboard within the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a> and click the "Issues" link for the affected channel.
 If you have Application Insights configured for your bot, you can also find detailed error information there.

-## Implementing dialogs and conversations <a id="implement-dialogs"></a>

-### What is the IDialogStack.Forward method in the Bot Builder SDK for .NET?
+## What is the IDialogStack.Forward method in the Bot Builder SDK for .NET?

 The primary purpose of `IDialogStack.Forward` is to reuse an existing child dialog that is often "reactive", where the child dialog (in `IDialog.StartAsync`) waits for an object `T` with some `ResumeAfter` handler.
 In particular, if you have a child dialog that waits for an `IMessageActivity` `T`, you can forward the incoming `IMessageActivity` (already received by some parent dialog) by using the `IDialogStack.Forward` method.
 For example, to forward an incoming `IMessageActivity` to a `LuisDialog`, call `IDialogStack.Forward` to push the `LuisDialog` onto the dialog stack, run the code in `LuisDialog.StartAsync` until it schedules a wait for the next message, and then immediately satisfy that wait with the forwarded `IMessageActivity`.